Wan-Ling-Chen/Business-Automation-Insight-Logs-Extractor/README.md

 When we use BAW, Business Automation Insight(BAI) acts as its monitor and real-time dashboard.
 The mechanism behind BAI is that every transaction or operation generated in BAW will be recorded as event logs and automatically collected in Elasticsearch.

-What is Process Mining?
+What is Process Mining? <br />
 A tool applies data science to discover, validate and improve workflows.
 In other words, Process Mining can visualize the current status of processes and identify bottlenecks.
-The below demo video will introduce more details of Process Mining.
+The below demo video introduces more details of Process Mining.

 ## Pre-Requirement
 Just a recent version of python3. <br />